adamcik/github-trac-ticket-import/README.rst

-Github Trac Ticket Import
+GitHub Trac Ticket Import
 =========================

-Simple script for transfering tickets from Trac to Github.
+Simple script for transferring tickets from Trac to GitHub.

-This was written manly for a once off conversion, so this is not well testet or supported in any way.
-The ``TRAC_URL`` should be pointed the CSV version of report 1. ``USERNAME`` is the Github login, ``PROJECT`` the repo name and ``AUTH_TOKEN`` your Github API token.
+This was written manly for a once off conversion, so this is not well tested or supported in any way.

+``TRAC_URL``
+    should be pointed the CSV version of report 1.
+``USERNAME``
+    is your GitHub login.
+``ORGNAME``
+    is the organization name where the repo is located, if different than your GitHub login.
+(You must have appropriate permissions in the organization to import issues, if the organization is different than your GitHub login.)
+If left empty, then this will default to your GitHub login.
+``PROJECT``
+    the repo name.
+``AUTH_TOKEN``
+    your GitHub API token.

 Known issues
 ------------

-This code does not respect the rate limiting Github has on it's API, thus it will fail once this limit has been passed.
+This code does not respect the rate limiting GitHub has on it's API, thus it will fail once this limit has been passed.

 License